-020x Spanish for Reading Knowledge (0) Preparation for the ETS standardized examination, with readings related to the student's major area.
+SPAN 020x Spanish for Reading Knowledge

+(0) Preparation for the ETS standardized examination, with readings related to the student's major area.
 Offered upon sufficient demand.
 Not available for degree credit.
-Graded
+Graded CR/NC.

-120 Spanish I (4) For students with limited proficiency in Spanish.
+SPAN 120 Spanish I (4) For students with limited proficiency in Spanish.
 Practice in listening comprehension, oral communication, elementary reading and writing.
 Prerequisite: Spanish placement exam.

-150 Spanish II (4) Continuation of SPAN 120; increased emphasis on listening comprehension, oral communication, reading, and writing.
+SPAN 150 Spanish II (4) Continuation of SPAN 120; increased emphasis on listening comprehension, oral communication, reading, and writing.
 Prerequisite: SPAN 120.

-220 Spanish III (4) Continuation of SPAN 150; intensive work in listening comprehension, oral communication, reading and writing, with emphasis on free expression; readings related to Hispanic culture and civilization.
+SPAN 220 Spanish III (4) Continuation of SPAN 150; intensive work in listening comprehension, oral communication, reading and writing, with emphasis on free expression; readings related to Hispanic culture and civilization.
 Prerequisite: SPAN 150.

-240 Spanish IV (4, FaSp) Intensive review of Spanish grammar with emphasis on four skills.
+SPAN 240 Spanish IV (4, FaSp) Intensive review of Spanish grammar with emphasis on four skills.
 Audiovisual materials and readings related to Hispanic culture and civilization.
 Prerequisite: SPAN 220.

-245 Spanish Through Social Issues in Costa Rica (4, Sm) (Costa Rica Summer Program only).
+SPAN 245 Spanish Through Social Issues in Costa Rica (4, Sm) (Costa Rica Summer Program only).
 Intensive review of Spanish grammar with emphasis on four skills.
 Audiovisual materials, guest speakers, and readings related to the history and culture of Costa Rica.
 Concurrent enrollment: SPAN 220.
+Language Teaching Methods: (minimum of 3 units) CTSE 537 Methods in Bilingual Education and in Teaching English as a Second Language or EALC 562 Teaching of the East Asian Languages or SPAN 511 Techniques and Procedures of Teaching Spanish as a Second Language or an appropriate alternative course.
+Literacy/Literature/Culture: (minimum of 3 units) EDHP 586 Teaching Reading and Writing in a Second Language for the Literate Student or an appropriate course in teaching of the literature or culture of a particular language.

-250x Spanish for Business Communication
+SPAN 250x Spanish for Business Communi-

-(4) Four-skills language and culture course for intermediate-high Spanish students interested in Business/Communications.
+cation (4) Four-skills language and culture course for intermediate-high Spanish students interested in Business/Communications.
 Prepares students to communicate in the Spanish-speaking commercial market in a linguistically sensitive manner.
 Not available for credit to Spanish majors and minors.
 Prerequisite: SPAN 240.

-265 Spanish for Communication: Society and the Media (4, FaSp) Writing-intensive course designed to develop students' communicative skills through grammar review, readings on current issues and exposure to media.
+SPAN 265 Spanish for Communication: Society and the Media (4, FaSp) Writingintensive course designed to develop students' communicative skills through grammar review, readings on current issues and exposure to media.
 Prerequisite: SPAN 220.

-266 Spanish for Communication: Arts and Sciences (4, FaSp) Writing-intensive course designed to develop students' communicative skills through extensive reading of literary and scientific materials.
+SPAN 266 Spanish for Communication: Arts and Sciences (4, FaSp) Writing-intensive course designed to develop students' communicative skills through extensive reading of literary and scientific materials.
 Prerequisite: SPAN 220.

-304 Survey of Fiction (4, FaSp) A survey of Spanish and Latin American fiction from the Middle Ages to the present, acquainting students with various critical and theoretical approaches to narrative.
+SPAN 304 Survey of Fiction (4, FaSp)

+A survey of Spanish and Latin American fiction from the Middle Ages to the present, acquainting students with various critical and theoretical approaches to narrative.
 Prerequisite: SPAN 265 and SPAN 266.

-306 Survey of Drama (4, FaSp) A survey of Spanish and Latin American plays from the Middle Ages to the present, acquainting students with various critical and theoretical approaches to drama.
+SPAN 306 Survey of Drama (4, FaSp)

+A survey of Spanish and Latin American plays from the Middle Ages to the present, acquainting students with various critical and theoretical approaches to drama.
 (Duplicates credit in former SPAN 305.)
 Prerequisite: SPAN 265 and SPAN 266.

-308 Survey of Poetry (4, FaSp) A survey of Spanish and Latin American poetry from the Middle Ages to the present, acquainting students with various critical and theoretical approaches to verse.
+SPAN 308 Survey of Poetry (4, FaSp)

+A survey of Spanish and Latin American poetry from the Middle Ages to the present, acquainting students with various critical and theoretical approaches to verse.
 (Duplicates credit in former SPAN 305.)
 Prerequisite: SPAN 265 and SPAN 266.

-310 Structure of Spanish (4, FaSp) A systematic study of the structure of Spanish.
+SPAN 310 Structure of Spanish (4, FaSp)

+A systematic study of the structure of Spanish.
 Topics include fundamental aspects of the sound system; word classes; sentences and their meaning; linguistic change and variation; standard and colloquial usage.
 Prerequisite: SPAN 265 and SPAN 266.

-311 Advanced Spanish Through Contemporary Issues: Oral Emphasis (4, Sm) (Summer sessions abroad) Advanced Spanish with emphasis on grammar and oral communication.
+SPAN 311 Advanced Spanish Through Contemporary Issues: Oral Emphasis (4, Sm) (Summer sessions abroad) Advanced Spanish with emphasis on grammar and oral communication.
 Recommended preparation: SPAN 265 or SPAN 266.